nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.teammigrationcontext.md

   description: Prefix your iterations and areas with the project name.
 If you have enabled this in `NodeStructuresMigrationConfig` you must do it here too.
   defaultValue: false

-redirectFrom:
+redirectFrom: []
-- /Reference/v1/Processors/TeamMigrationConfig/
+layout: reference
+toc: true
-permalink: /Reference/v1/Processors/TeamMigrationContext/
+permalink: /Reference2/v1/Processors/TeamMigrationContext/
+title: TeamMigrationContext
+categories:
+- Processors
+- v1

 ---